akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/getting_started_fuse.md

 	"action":"create"
 }
 ```
-The messages holds the Alfresco document ID (of type whitepaper) and the action that we finally want to perform in Liferay.
+The message holds the Alfresco document ID (of type whitepaper) and the action that we finally want to perform in Liferay.

 ### A new Fuse Integration Project
 Start your Eclipse IDE and create a new Fuse Integration Project in the workspace.